nikolska/Games-room-2001/README.md

 The first player to score 2001 points wins.

-To run the program, just open the "main.py" file in the console or open the "main.py" file in the IDE and press "run main".
+To run the program, just open the "main.py" or the "mod1.py" file in the console or open the "main.py" or the "mod1.py" file in the IDE and press "run 'file'".